GET IN TOUCH

 Wage garnishment is not applied in every situation in the same way.
 Kansas law treats tax garnishments more strictly than ordinary garnishments that result from consumer debt, such as credit cards or loans.
 Understanding these differences can help taxpayers know what to expect and how to respond.

-These differences highlight why wage garnishment work connected to tax debts feels more severe than ordinary creditor actions.
+These differences highlight why wage garnishment connected to tax debts feels more severe than ordinary creditor actions.

 Triggers for Garnishment